American Family in Spain: How Moving Abroad Gave Them More Time and Financial Freedom

 What Is a Family Gap Year?

-A “family gap year” is when a family temporarily relocates abroad for a year of intentional living, cultural immersion, and global education.
+A family gap year is when a family temporarily relocates abroad for a year of intentional living, cultural immersion, and global education.
 While many associate long-term travel with retirees or remote workers, Bethany makes the case that this lifestyle is accessible for everyday families with the right planning and mindset.
+Her story shows that you don't need to wait until retirement or sell everything to make this happen.

 Why They Chose Spain